Samuel-CHLam/masterplan-2022/content/posts/graduation_arrangement.md

 ### Night (8pm):
 - Groups 8: members of CCiL
 - Groups 9: invited mathematics faculties, graduates and members during reception.

+## Photo arrangements
+The photos taken during the graduation ceremonies, reception and photo day will be available on or before 15th November through google drive for download.